Introduction

 From a cognitive standpoint, repetition reduces the cost of the next decision.
 Choices already made before require less mental effort to repeat, especially under stress.
 Familiarity with the response creates a sense of efficiency: deciding the same way feels safe because it worked before.
 Behavior does not crystallize only as an emotional habit; it consolidates as a contextual shortcut.

-In readers’ everyday lives, this transition is subtle.
+The transition is usually subtle.
 There is no clear moment when someone decides to “always act this way.”
 The pattern forms through the coincidence of similar contexts and responses that work in the short term.
 Clearing pending issues quickly, accepting default terms, postponing costs—each repetition reinforces the sense that this response fits the environment.
 Regularity arises from functional fit, not from lack of awareness.

 The Gradual Loss of Margin and Flexibility